 Entrepreneurs: Justin Crandall and Bart Lomont

 Robin Autopilot is a robotic lawn care service.
-The eco-friendly service provides “customers a powerful way to limit air and noise pollution, impacting meaningful environmental change via their choice of lawn care service,” according to their website.
+According to their website, the eco-friendly service provides “customers a powerful way to limit air and noise pollution, impacting meaningful environmental change via their choice of lawn care service,”

-Robin Autopilot installs robotic mowers at the customer’s home, and their robots handle the mowing, while human crews come out periodically to handle the edging, trimming, weeding and other yard care needs.
+At the customer’s home, Robin Autopilot installs robotic mowers and their robots handle the mowing.
+Periodically employees come out to handle the trimming, edging, weeding and other yard care needs.

 |$100,000 for 12.5%||$200,000 for 25%||Mark Cuban|